Experiences

 Kingscote

-The Kangaroo Island Ligurian Bee Co is a family owned and operated business.
-Since the 1940's our family have been keeping bees on Kangaroo Island.
-These skills are now being passed on to the 4th generation.
+The Kangaroo Island Ligurian Bee Co is a family-owned and operated business with deep roots on Kangaroo Island, South Australia.
+Since the 1940s, the Davis family has been dedicated to beekeeping, a tradition now passed down to the fourth generation.

 -